anshul-repos/docs/interview-preparation/system-desing/solid.md

     }
     fmt.Println("Paid with Gift Card:", amount)
 }

 ```
 ## 4️⃣ Interface Segregation Principle (ISP)

-Clients should not be forced to depend on interfaces they don’t use.
+Methods should not be forced to depend on interfaces they don’t use.

 ❌ Bad Example: One interface forces unnecessary methods.